 Non-profits like museums often have very limited budgets, and so they may decide to only announce a job on their own website, rather than spending the money to post it on professional job boards.

 Museums (like many colleges with their adjunct teacher pools) may also maintain a running candidate pool upon which they draw whenever positions open in the future.
 Thus, it makes sense to notify them of your interest and eligibility should an appropriate job become available.

-Cover Letter Examples for a Job at a Museum
+Cover Letter Example for a Job at a Museum

 Here's an example of a cover letter written for unadvertised development/administration positions at a museum.
-Download the cover letter template (compatible with Google Docs and Word Online) or see below for more examples.
+Download the cover letter template (compatible with Google Docs and Word Online).

-Cover Letter Examples for a Job at a Museum (Text Version)
+Cover Letter Example for a Job at a Museum (Text Version)

 123 Main Street